Tympanuchus: Taxonomy

 The two prairie chickens are particularly closely related and look extremely similar.
-But their taxonomy and the evolutionary relationships of the Tympanuchus is still yet to be discover.
-There are still unknown information about these genus.
+But their taxonomy and the evolutionary relationships of the Tympanuchus is yet to be discovered.
+There is still unknown information about these genera.
 But one thing we do know is that Tympanuchus are polyphyletic.
 They have a strong sexual selection (Galla, 2013).

 They are commonly seen in the North American Prairies (Galla, 2013).

 The extinct heath hen of the American East Coast, usually considered a subspecies of the greater prairie chicken, has been considered a separate species.

+Uses

+An Englishman visiting the United States in the 1850s reported that prairie hens taste "like pheasants in flavour, but the flesh is the colour of grouse."